web-eid/vintage-web-eid.js/README.md

 - recommended use: guard function before dynamicallly showing login button; general client availability check before calling rest of the API etc

 ## PKI operations
-If a PKI call fails, the promise will be rejected with an `Error` object, which `message` property will be a string from [CKR_* series](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/pkcs11-base-v2.40.html#_Toc385057886) (PKCS#11, CNG/CryptoAPI return codes are mapped)
+If a PKI call fails, the promise shall be rejected with an `Error` object, which `message` property shall be a string from [CKR_* series](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/pkcs11-base-v2.40.html#_Toc385057886) (PKCS#11, CNG/CryptoAPI return codes are mapped)

 ### `authenticate`
 ```javascript